rokroskar/spark_workshop/notebooks/workshop_intro/Introduction.md

 #### To try and answer this, we brought you here :) <!-- .element class="fragment" data-fragment-index="2" style="text-align:center"-->

+#### You can actually have an influence on where this type of infrastructure develops in the future! <!-- .element class="fragment" data-fragment-index="2" style="text-align:center"-->

 ## The status and the plan